 It may help protect your joints

-optimally.
-Drinking it on a regular basis may help to prevent conditions
+Thanks to its anti-inflammatory properties, drinking green tea may help to keep your joints functioning optimally.
+Drinking it on a regular basis may help to prevent conditions such as rheumatoid arthritis.

 It may protect the body from toxicity